Integrity and

 You can easily express something that’s

-important to you in your own words if you’re not trying to express it to
+important to you in your own words when you’re not trying to express it to

 another person.